 Noir stories are characteristically those of extremes and this is no exception, but character and plot dynamics are polar opposites.
-On the one hand we have what critics have accurately described as "the James M. Cain atmosphere of murder and betrayal" but on the other we have Ballantine who could not be more unlike Cain's (or any other) noir protagonists who are typically emotional obsessives driven to commit their extreme acts.
+On the one hand, there's what critics accurately describe as "the James M. Cain atmosphere of murder and betrayal" but on the other, we have Ballantine who could not be more unlike Cain's (or any other) noir protagonists who are typically emotional obsessives driven to commit their extreme acts.
 It seems like Ballantine attempts desperate acts just to feel desperate.
 The extreme dramatic consequences of fate's intervention elicit no apparent emotional response from Larry...
 He didn't cause them to happen.
-So he just goes along, unlike our typical noir heroes wracked with varying degrees of anger, guilt, despair and paranoia.
+So he just goes along, unlike our typical noir subjects who are wracked with varying degrees of anger, guilt, despair and paranoia.
 He's a "fish out of water" in this noir universe, a guy more at home in Cheever's literary world than Chandler's.
-This however makes his tale here all the more fascinating to behold.
+This, however, makes his tale here all the more fascinating to behold.

 The women are far from noir stereotypes either.
-Their behaviour and moods are, like the plot, unpredictable but always sophisticatedly intelligent, and certainly not "femme-fatale" like in the least.
-The three principal women in Larry's life recognize him as a weak and self-centred cad but are nevertheless attracted to someone who has no real passion for anyone, even himself.
-He's a "blank canvas" so to speak so they are free to paint their own pictures without having to compete with his.
-Besides, each time he shows some interest to one, the awareness of his flirtatious advances from the others, makes that interest seem like a competitive accomplishment.
+Their behaviour and moods are, like the plot, unpredictable but always sophisticatedly intelligent, and certainly not femme-fatale like in the least.
+The three principal women in Larry's life recognise him as a weak and self-centred cad but are nevertheless attracted to someone who has no real passion for anyone, even himself.
+He's a "blank canvas" so to speak, so they are free to paint their own pictures without having to compete with his.
+Besides, each time he shows some interest toward one, the awareness of flirtatious advances coming from other attentive females, makes that interest seem like a competitive accomplishment.
 Larry is receptive even if he's on guard.
-Since he wants to feel more than a conceptual interest, he envies these women whose romantic feelings come so effortlessly.
+Since he wants to feel more than a conceptual attraction, he envies these women whose romantic feelings come so effortlessly.
 It's as if making stronger commitments to each one of them might allow some of that enviable trait to rub off on him.
 Ultimately, however, that great overseer of Fate will not allow these women to get a foothold over Larry's destiny any more than Larry himself.
-So in bold dramatic fashion these mysterious forces will cast these women aside, adding to the film's enigmatic quality, helping to make this a deeply satisfying, engrossing cinematic story.
+So in bold dramatic fashion, fate’s mysterious forces will cast these women aside, adding to the film's enigmatic quality, helping to make this a deeply satisfying, engrossing cinematic story.

-At the end of his, and this film's story, while the jury deliberates their verdict in Larry's murder trial, there is an all important moment that will provide not only the motivation behind the act portrayed in the last shocking verdict scene but the emotional gravitas at the heart of this unique character and story.
-Larry tells his only surviving female friend, who has come to really care for him, that it doesn't matter anymore what the jury's verdict is…he's brought in his own.
+At the end of his, and this film's, story, while the jury deliberates in Larry's murder trial, there is an all important moment that will provide not only the motivation behind the act portrayed in the last shocking verdict scene but the emotional gravitas at the heart of this unique character and film.
+Larry tells his only surviving female friend, who has come to really care for him, that it doesn't matter anymore what the jury's verdict is… he's brought in his own.
 It's as if he finally gets how little it matters what anyone else believes about a person who doesn't believe in himself.
-What is really "unbelievable" about They Won't Believe Me is how at the end of his story we can feel so much compassion for this basically spineless heel.
+What is really unbelievable about They Won't Believe Me is how we can feel so much compassion for this basically spineless heel.
 It must be that incredible synergy of plot and character development brought about by some especially talented filmmakers.
-This combined with a little of that mysterious "fate" like that which so profoundly shapes it's character's lives.
+This combined with a little mysterious fate like that which so profoundly shapes its characters' lives.

 How To Best Appreciate This Gem:

 The shortened version (80 minutes) is available on an Italian DVD in English with removable subtitles.
-There's also a licensed Spanish DVD (also the shorter version) in English with non-removable Spanish subtitles unless one has the applicable computer software to remove them or the equivalent DVD player.
-If you want the DVD from Italy make sure you specify that's the only one you want if ordering online because some retailers don't care which version they send you.
-The short version is the one that occasionally plays on TCM.
-Being a relatively old RKO title it also plays on network television so check the listings in your area.
-The longer 95 minute version's added scenes are important (and this print has been seen by some, like Eddie Muller's devoted Noir City Festival attendees, so does exist) but so is seeing the film itself so if watching it becomes an option by all means take it even if it is the shorter one.
-The 80 minute version was also made on VHS tape despite the listed running time of 91 minutes.
-All of the above described legitimate transfers contain adequate picture and sound considering it's release date but unless it shows up on one of your local T.V. stations, I'd hold out on purchasing anything until there’s a proper release.
-Perhaps there will be a "Made On Demand" DVD like some of the other RKO titles released theatrically around this time and we'll hope it's the longer transfer.
-It may also be available as a free download from some questionable gray market sources online along with the typical lousy picture and sound quality.
-I'm not sure their running time.
+This has the same running time as the print that occasionally plays on TCM.
+Being a relatively old RKO title, They Won’t Believe Me also plays on network television so check the listings in your area.
+The longer version's added scenes are important (and this print has been seen by some, like Eddie Muller's devoted Noir City Festival attendees) but so is seeing the film itself, so if watching They Won’t Believe Me becomes an option, by all means take it even if the transfer has the shorter running time.
+The 80-minute version was also made on VHS tape despite being listed at 91 minutes.
+All of the above described legitimate transfers contain adequate picture and sound but I'd hold out on purchasing anything until there’s a proper release.
+Perhaps there will be a "Made On Demand" DVD like some of the other RKO titles shown theatrically around this time and we'll hope it's the longer transfer.

-The only 95 minute version released legitimately is the Laser Disc issued by Image Entertainment in the U.S. but the picture quality is quite poor as it was reportedly taken from a 16mm transfer.
+The only 95-minute version released legitimately so far is the Laser Disc issued by Image Entertainment in the U.S. but the picture quality is quite poor as it was reportedly taken from a 16mm transfer.

-There is no soundtrack CD original or re-recording of Roy Webb's complete score to my knowledge.
-The film's original main title music is available on an out of print CD called The Curse of the Cat People: The Film Music of Roy Webb.
-It was released on the Cloud Nine Records label (CNS 5008) in 1995.
+There is no soundtrack CD of Roy Webb's complete score.
+The film's original main title music is available on an out of print CD called The Curse of the Cat People: The Film Music of Roy Webb, released on the Cloud Nine Records label (CNS 5008) in 1995.